Bats Join MiLB in Launch of

 Named for the number Jackie Robinson wore during his only season playing in MiLB with the Triple-A Montreal Royals in 1946, The Nine will connect MiLB teams' existing, Black-community focused development efforts with new national programming and future special events in a coordinated and centralized campaign.
 The new inclusion initiative follows MiLB's Copa de la Diversión Latino fan engagement platform introduced in 2017 that included 76 MiLB teams in 2021.

-The Bats front office staff will completely renovate two youth baseball fields at Shawnee Park this March.
-All labor will be volunteers and the Bats' staff will be joined by participants from the Louisville Sports Commission and HUMANA.
+The Bats front office staff will completely renovate two youth fields at Shawnee Park this March.
+Labor is all volunteers, and Bats staff will be joined by participants from the Louisville Sports Commission.

 Paying tribute and honoring the history of the former Negro League teams of Louisville on Friday, Sept.
 2 vs. Indianapolis.